 Many teachers cram so much into lesson plans that they fail during the closing moments to lead participants to look back or respond to God.
 Some teachers simply fail to set aside time for applying the truth.

 Give the gift of discipling questions to your attenders weekly.
 Watch as they develop Bible skills, biblical worldview, and discipling skills as you lead them to practice these questions every week.
+To discover even more ways to disciple your members, get a copy of my book, Disciple-Making Encounters.
 Make disciples.
 Be revolutionary!

 Photo by Ana Municio on Unsplash